 - Receive a $5,800 stipend for participation in the program

-The work of students who engage in research between years one and two is showcased at the annual SMPH Medical Student Research Forum.
+The work of students who engage in medical and public health research between years one and two is showcased at the annual School of Medicine and Public Health Medical Student Research Forum.
 The forum features podium and poster presentations by students and a guest lecture by a faculty mentor.

 Students in the MD curriculum who meet program standards may apply for the Path of Distinction (PoD) in Research.
 The PoD in Research grants graduation distinction to students who: